 On the scale of trees that bloom infrequently, then self-destruct–

-The Craigellachie 33 Year Old travel retail exclusive is the Madagascar palm (Tahina spectabilis)–It flowers once, after 100 years, sending a shoot from the top of the palm that looks like an asparagus crossed with a Christmas tree.
+The Craigellachie 33 Year Old is the Madagascar palm (Tahina spectabilis)–It flowers once, after 100 years, sending a shoot from the top of the palm that looks like an asparagus crossed with a Christmas tree.
 The branches get covered in hundreds of tiny white flowers, oozing with nectar, that attract insects and birds.
 Having expended all that energy, within a few months, the palm collapses and dies.
 That was akin to my experience; a long life, well-lived, without drinking any Craigellachie 33.
 Then, as I drank it, I metaphorically shot an asparagus-shaped Christmas tree from the top of my head, blossomed for the first and only time, and then, inevitably, when my glass was empty, I collapsed.

 –Our thanks to Craigellachie for the sample!